hyultis/heatchain_public/README.md

 # Heatchain

-This repository permit to you some information about the game "Heatchain"
+This repository show you some information about the game "Heatchain"

 learn more about the game on :
 * Steam : https://store.steampowered.com/app/2521350/Heatchain/